wizard-lgtm/myos/README.md

 (note: i didn't decide to project name, if you have any suggestions, open a pull request)

 ## A unix-like os is about to being yours, light and open for _risc-v64_.
+## Motivation
+Myos is designed for risc-v cardboard and embedded systems.
+And it's focuces to simplicity, and running on low-spec hardware.
+Linux is too heavy and unneceserry for riscv embedded systems,such as car, elevator, or even a strech machine gui control panel.

 ## Supported systems
 - Qemu